christiancamier/inotify-daemon/README.md

 a service that allows, on given directories, to initiate an action when certain events of the file system occur.

+## License
+The rights to use this software are governed by the CeCILL-B license.
+For more information see the file "Licence_CeCILL-B_V1-en.txt".

 ## Compatibility
 Inotify-daemon runs only on Linux system having the inotify functions.